 Frequently Asked Questions

-Will my financial aid change each year?
+Will my family contribution change from year to year?

 Is my financial aid package negotiable?

 We do not negotiate financial aid packages.
 However, if there is a change in your family's financial circumstances that was not considered during our original review you may submit a Request for Reconsideration.
 Please keep in mind that if you have questions about your financial aid eligibility or information that we have considered in our review, please contact us.